rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 - Integer overflow
 - Ensuring that outputs will not exceed the 2GB size limit for a given set of inputs

-**TODO: What about checking null counts?
-The most likely path to fixing the implicit kernel invocation in `null_count` (which we have to remove in order to present a safe stream-ordered API) is forcing specification of the null count on construction, which would make checking null counts a cheap operation.**

 ## libcudf expects nested types to have sanitized null masks